ArtemAweirro/Parser/README.md

-This is a parser of OmSTU staff surnames starting with "C".
+This is a template of parser